QS World Rankings by Subject 2021

 A range of assessments formats are used.
-You’ll submit exercises or short essays, or take examinations, for your Autumn Term modules.
-You'll produce 5,000 word essays for your Spring Term option modules.
+You’ll submit exercises or short essays, or take examinations.
+You'll produce 5,000 word essays for your option modules.
 For the Research Training module you'll take one examination, and write a methodological critique of a linguistics research paper.
 You will also complete a dissertation.

 The support from the staff and lecturers who I had contact with has been excellent.
 I have always been welcome to talk about both academic and personal aspects.
 During the Masters degree, I constantly asked myself a question: and now? what's next?
 Staff in the department have given me excellent advice and encouraged me to trust myself.Eloi, MA Linguistics

 Read more on what our students say about us.

 Effective communication, critical thinking and project management skills are central to most careers.
 The study of linguistics at York equips you with these skills and others, which translate readily into any work context.

-Our graduates have an excellent record of pursuing fulfilling paths after graduation, often going directly into employment.
+Our graduates have an excellent record of pursuing fulfilling paths after graduation.
 Their work spans advertising, teaching English as a foreign language, IT, accountancy, broadcasting, clinical and forensic linguistics, retail management, and other careers.

 Apart from your knowledge of linguistics, you will leave with the confidence and skills that come from successfully completing a demanding course and participating fully in university life.